 We support faculty who want to develop new or revise existing writing-intensive courses.
 We are developing workshops and online resources for teachers of writing-intensive courses and for teachers who just want to make better use of writing assignments in any course.

-In addition, we are designing programming to support the writing of writers on campus, including graduate students, faculty, and staff.
-For graduate students, we are building on etablished programs like Dissertation Camp.
+In addition, we offer programming to support the writing of writers on campus, including graduate students, faculty, and staff.
+For graduate students, we are building on established programs like Dissertation Camp.

 We have received a generous grant from the Edith L. Trees Charitable Trust for research on teaching and supporting writers with disabilities.
-Look for more about this project over the next three years.
+Look for more about this project over the next two years.

-Says Edward J. Grefenstette, President & CIO of the Dietrich Foundation, “You didn’t need much time with Bill Dietrich to learn that he’d mastered the art of economy of words, both in speech and writing.
-To steal a line from Cervantes, Bill offered wisdom in short sentences drawn from long experience.”
+“You didn’t need much time with Bill Dietrich to learn that he’d mastered the art of economy of words, both in speech and writing.
+To steal a line from Cervantes, Bill offered wisdom in short sentences drawn from long experience,” says Edward J. Grefenstette, President & CIO of the Dietrich Foundation.